ndkv9/material-template/src/content/part1/part1-3.md

 Console.WriteLine(average);  // prints 20.333333333333332
 ```

-Notice, that the divider for the average is **3.0**, which is a double.
-Even though we declare average as a double, if all the operands are integers, the value for average would evaluate as 20.
+<Note> The divider for the average is 3.0, which is a double.
+Even though we declare average as a double, if all the operands are integers, the value for average would evaluate as 20.</Note>

 ## Common misconceptions with variables